Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 With friendly locals, a thriving economy and some of the best beaches in the world, Australia makes one very attractive destination for US expats.
 It’s a developed country where the locals speak English, the weather is warm and the job prospects are good for the right people.
 So yeah, why not move to Australia?

-Visas available to American nationals
+5 popular Australian visas available to American nationals

 American nationals coming to Australia will obviously need to do so on a visa.
 While there are a number of visas you may be eligible for, some of the more popular Aussie visas for Americans include the: